Imago

 Hero Dubai Desert Classic Jon Rahm ESP in the media centre for his press conference, PK, Pressekonferenz during the preview ahead of the Hero Dubai Desert Classic, Emirates Golf Club, Dubai, United Arab Emirates.
 14/01/2025 Picture: Golffile Fran Caffrey All photo usage must carry mandatory copyright credit Golffile Fran Caffrey Copyright: xFranxCaffreyx *EDI*

 Recently, the Tour offered a settlement to eight players that enabled them to play both in the LIV Golf and the DP World Tour.
 And while this was supposed to be the way out for Rahm, he denied paying the settlement amount.
-Lashing out at the league, the golfer termed it as an ‘extraction.’
+Lashing out at the league, the golfer termed it an ‘extraction.’

 Such a response was not received well by names like Rory McIlroy.
 The world number 2 pointed out how even Brooks Koepka had to pay a fine for his reinstatement to the PGA Tour.
-Thus, with a lot of noise surrounding Rahm, his recent antics in South Africa have surely diverted the negative attention from him momentarily.
+With a lot of noise surrounding Rahm, his recent antics in South Africa have surely diverted the negative attention from him momentarily.

 Written by